 Data Source: Board database.
-Data are available annually.
+Data is available annually

 How are we doing?
 The percentage of investigations resulting in formal discipline dropped to 10% in 2014.
 This is due to the inspection of more than 550 lowa-licensed pharmacies located outside lowa, all of which were classified and reviewed as investigations.